 Signs and symptoms of cocaine addiction

 Cocaine is a powerful stimulant that affects the central nervous system by increasing the amount of dopamine produced in the brain.
 Regular use of cocaine leads to intense drug cravings, especially during cocaine withdrawal syndrome.
+But are cravings evidence of an addiction, or a symptom of withdrawal?

 If you suspect that someone close to you is struggling with cocaine addiction, the time to act is now.
 We explore the signs and symptoms of cocaine addiction here and then invite your questions about getting help for cocaine addiction at the end.